 The records for white tigers seemed to be relatively complete and well-recorded, but there were some gaps in the orange tiger records.

-Records intentionally omitted from the dataset
+Records intentionally omitted from the dataset for this study:

 - Tigers with unknown year of birth